ryanwalker/svn-to-git-dockerized/README.md

 mkdir /project/to/convert
 cd /project/to/convert

 #### Run the conversion tool.
-See https://github.com/nirvdrum/svn2git for all the available svn2git options.
-./svn2git svn2git https://path/to/repo/to/convert
+(See https://github.com/nirvdrum/svn2git for all the available svn2git options) ./svn2git svn2git https://path/to/repo/to/convert